ahmmdd/COMP308-EmergingTechnology/README.md

-# COMP308-Lessons
+# COMP308-Lesson11A

-## Welcome to Lesson 9 - MEAN CRUD
+## Welcome to Lesson 11 - MEAN CRUD III - Firebase II

 please use **`npm install`** to install project dependencies